 Brief Mission Homecoming Report

 After 23 months serving in the mission field, we returned home on April 2nd, 2019!
 We left Hawaii with many emotionally fond farewells and alohas, followed by a very happy/sad departure from the Islands.
 Upon arrival in Salt Lake City, there was yet another emotional event when we first came down the escalator at the Salt Lake Airport to a joyful band of sign-carrying and waving loved ones.
 It took several days to settle down after that.
-Eventually, we got on the road and began our “pilgrimage” visited as many loved ones as possible.
+Eventually, we got on the road and began our “pilgrimage” visiting as many of our loved ones as possible.
 We traveled to Utah, Nevada, California, and Arizona (Kathy even flew to Massachusetts to visit her folks).
-We visited our wonderful but dispersed family (and retrieve our little dog Missy from our Daughter Heather and Son-in-Law Stephen’s home in Arizona).
+We visited our wonderful but dispersed family (and retrieve our little dog Missy from our daughter Heather and Son-in-Law Stephen’s home in Arizona).
 Those were wonderful/emotional and exciting times!!!
 Kathy and I had the time of our lives traveling, visiting, and reconnecting with our children and grandchildren (and our little dog Missy).

 This was an emotional and joyful period for us, but it was also very stressful.
 We missed our friends and life in Hawaii; we missed the honor of wearing our missionary name tags; our daily routines had changed; we suffered a little from jetlag; and we had (and still have) much to do to reconnect with reality.
 But it is so wonderful to have family and friends …and to be loved.
-We have much to be thankful for, and we have Hope in the future!
+We have much to be thankful for, and we have great Hope in the future!
 We love the Lord; we love our family and friends …and the Gospel is True.
 Hurrah for Israel!
 We are so very blessed.

 Note: If you thought the City of Enoch had been translated, well maybe you’re right (Genesis 5:21-24 and Moses 7:69, 21).
 But it may have returned … perhaps to pick up a few more travelers.
 I don’t know for sure! 😀